 There shall be a Terminal Examination of 75 Marks at the end of the Semester.
 The Examination Paper shall consist of Three Sections.

-Section 'A' shall comprise Ten questions (all compulsory, to be answered in 50 words each) of 2 Marks each.
-The Examiner shall set questions on this section choosing two from each unit.
+Section 'A' shall comprise Ten Questions (all compulsory, to be answered in 50 words each) of 2 Marks each.
+The Examiner shall set questions on this section from Unit I to IV(choosing at least two from each Unit)